-JANA BOTT Planning Section Manager
+COLLEEN DOWD Planning Section Manager

+JIM WISEMAN Chief of Staff Training

+Planning Section

-JIM WISEMAN Chief of Staff Training the department.
-This is accomplished through the efforts of skilled and experienced staff in the areas of purchasing, accounting, internal auditing and Offender Finance.
-The unit also serves as the department liaison with the Office of Administration, the State Auditor's Office, the State Treasurer's Office and the Department of Revenue.
-Planning Section The goal of the planning section is to put action behind the vision of the department's senior leadership through the development, management and communication of a strategic plan.
-The section monitors a list of performance measures associated with the plan to ensure the department is not just planning for success, but moving toward it.
-Based on this strategic direction, the section facilitates a number of departmental teams that work on process improvement, problem solving and customer satisfaction projects.
-In addition, section staff provide administrative support to the Corrections Officer Certification Commission.
-Training Academy The Training Academy develops, coordinates and delivers pre-service, in-service and management/supervisory training to staff in each of the department's divisions.
+The Planning Section provides organizational development assistance in the preparation of the department's strategic plan and oversees the monitoring of strategies and performance measures associated with the strategic plan to ensure success.
+The Planning Section also facilitates departmental teams that work on process improvement, problem-solving and customer satisfaction projects.
+In addition, this section provides support to the Corrections Officer Certification Commission.

+Training Academy

+The Training Academy develops, coordinates and delivers pre-service, in-service and management/supervisory training to staff in each of the department's divisions.
 The academy consists of 53 full-time staff and a cadre of part-time volunteer trainers who perform their duties in one of the department's three regions: Central, Eastern and Western.
-The academy promotes personal growth, professional development and imparts the departmental vision to all staff members to help them achieve the short and long term goals of the agency.
+The academy promotes personal growth, professional development and imparts the departmental vision to all staff members to help them achieve the short- and long-term goals of the agency.
 To this end, the regions conduct pre-service basic training courses for all new corrections officers, non-custody staff, and probation and parole officers.
 In addition, more than 1,000 in-service and management courses are presented annually.
 The academy is also responsible for probation and parole safety training and a variety of other certification programs.
 The academy designs and develops all departmental curricula.

-Employee Health and Safety This section addresses job-related health and safety concerns with focus on control of infectious diseases.
+Employee Health and Safety

+This section addresses job-related health and safety concerns with focus on control of infectious diseases.
 It also oversees and implements occupational safety concerns, coordinates the department's "Early Return to Work Program" and promotes employee wellness activities.
-The department's Employee Drug Testing Program is coordinated through this unit.
-Human Resources Section The Human Resources Section provides technical assistance on all human resource functions.
-This section is responsible for the timely and accurate processing of payroll, maintenance and updating of official personnel records for all departmental staff, testing and hiring of corrections officers, reviewing and coordinating classification actions, ensuring the department recruits a qualified and diverse workforce and ensuring that all merit guidelines are followed.
-The Human Resources Section assists employees in their career development and employee conflict resolution.
-Religious/Spiritual Programming Religious programming opportunities and pastoral care services are provided for inmates in correctional centers.
-Department chaplains assigned to every institution work with volunteers from various faith groups to ensure that constitutional rights of inmates to practice the religion of their choice are facilitated within the limitations of a secure setting.
-Religious and spiritual services are used as a restorative and transforming tool for inmate change, growth and social reintegration.
-Chaplains partner with the outside faith community to provide effective service delivery for the offenders, both in the institution and relative to community reentry.
-Raising public awareness of offender spiritual needs and volunteer recruitment are essential tasks in which chaplains regularly engage.
-The impact of religious and spiritual services for inmates has been shown to decrease conduct violations and promote inmate institutional
+The department's Employee Drug Testing Program is coordinated through this unit

+Human Resources Section

+The Human Resources Section provides technical assistance on all human resource functions.
+This section is responsible for the timely and accurate processing of payroll, maintenance